 In some situations, keeping primary or additional backups in a cloud repository may be not enough to ensure data security for a tenant.
 The backed-up data may become unavailable because of an insider attack.
 For example, a hacker can gain access to the tenant Veeam Backup & Replication console and delete all tenant backups, including off-site backups stored in the cloud repository.
 Or a backup administrator on the tenant side can accidentally or intentionally delete backups from a cloud repository.
-Starting from Veeam Backup & Replication 9.5 Update 3, the SP can protect tenant data against attacks of this kind.
+Veeam Backup & Replication allows the SP to protect tenant data against attacks of this kind.

 Veeam Backup & Replication offers the insider protection functionality for the following types of tenant backups: